AnyChart/docs.anychart.com/Gauges/Quick_Start.md

 </head>
 ```

+You can use the link as shown above or download the file from the [download page](../Quick_Start/Downloading_AnyChart) and then put it into any folder of your site.
+In this case, you have to use your own link.

 ###2.
 Creating a Container for the Gauge
-Add a block-based HTML element to your page and set the `id`, `width` and `height` attributes (when they are not set, AnyChart uses 100% of the container):
+Add a block-based HTML element to your page and set the `id`, `width` and `height` attributes:

 (??? block-based HTML element не гуглится)